James Stephens Bulloch

-James Stephens Bulloch (1793 – February 18, 1849) was an early Georgia settler and planter.
-Bulloch was a grandson of Georgia governor Archibald Bulloch and a nephew of Senator William Bellinger Bulloch.
-He was also the maternal grandfather of President Theodore Roosevelt and a great-grandfather of First Lady Eleanor Roosevelt, wife of President Franklin D. Roosevelt, her fifth cousin, once removed.
+James Stephens Bulloch (1793 – February 18, 1849) was a planter and early settler of Georgia.
+He was a grandson of Georgia governor Archibald Bulloch and a nephew of Senator William Bellinger Bulloch.
+He was also the maternal grandfather of President Theodore Roosevelt and a great-grandfather of First Lady Eleanor Roosevelt.

 Life and career

 James Stephens Bulloch was born in Savannah, Georgia, to a planter family.
 His parents were Ann (née Irvine) Bulloch and Captain James Bulloch II.
 He had an elder brother, John Irvine Bulloch, and two younger sisters, Jane and Ann Bulloch.

 He was educated to become a planter and learned about managing crops and working with overseers to deal with slave labor.

 Cotton mills and development of Roswell

 Bulloch moved his family from Savannah in 1838 to north Georgia to partner with Roswell King in establishing a cotton mill in the piedmont near the fall line.
 They used water power for their mills.
-There in what developed as the town of Roswell, Bulloch built Bulloch Hall in 1839 with the labor of African-American slaves and craftsman.
-Today, his plantation house known as Bulloch Hall has been restored and is listed on the National Register of Historic Places.
+There in what developed as the town of Roswell, Bulloch built Bulloch Hall, a plantation house, in 1839 with the labor of African-American slaves and craftsman.
+Today, Bulloch Hall has been restored and is listed on the National Register of Historic Places.

 Bulloch also developed a plantation in the uplands, where his workers cultivated and processed short-staple cotton, the chief commodity crop.
 This cotton had been made profitable by invention of the cotton gin, and was planted throughout the piedmont.